zkoss/zkessentials-book/controlling_components/in_zscript.md

 ```

 -   Line 2: It's better to enclose your code with `<![CDATA[ ]]>`.
--   Line 11: Define an event listener method like a normal Java method
-    and it redirects a browser according to the passed variable.
+-   Line 11: Define an event listener method like a normal Java method, and it redirects a browser according to the passed variable.
 -   Line 14: The [execution](http://books.zkoss.org/wiki/ZUML%20Reference/EL%20Expressions/Implicit%20Objects%20(Predefined%20Variables)
     is a implicit variable which you can use it directly without
     declaration.
-It represents an execution of a client request that
-    holds relevant information.
+It's a wrapper object of `HttpServletRequest`.

 After defining the event listener, we should specify it in a *Row*'s
 event attribute `onClick` because we want to invoke the event listener